bhoudu/jedis-storm/README.md

 [![Build Status](https://travis-ci.org/bhoudu/jedis-storm.svg?branch=master)](https://travis-ci.org/bhoudu/jedis-storm)

-A library to make the use of jedis inside a storm cluster easier and reliable.
+A library to make the use of jedis inside a storm cluster easy and reliable.

 JedisJob API with exponential backoff policy support
 ----------------------------------------------------